isberg1/couchdb/README.md

 ## Limitations

-This module only support Ubuntu 18.04.
+This module runs on Ubuntu 18.04.